► CARLY OBD II Scanner tested

 The other aspect that’s open to interpretation is the brand’s approach to value for money.
 You can spend just under £75 on the basic product, which includes the ability to plug it in and diagnose your car.
 Access to the Carly Used Car Check is free for everyone, provided you download the app and set up an account.

-The premium package begins at just under £134, and you can add the Smart Mechanic optional extra, essentially a forum with expert advice on many different cars and fault indications, for a grimace-inducing £35.99.
+The premium package begins at £54, depending on the brand.
+For Mercedes cars, it’s £59, and for some brands such as Subaru, you can only get the basic package.
+On selected manufacturers, you can add the Smart Mechanic optional extra – essentially a forum with expert advice on many different cars and fault indications, for a grimace-inducing £35.99.

 Carly Scanner: what’s bad?